DragonX-cloud/dji_flutter_plugin/README.md

 ### A Tip in regards to Package Names
 Due to inconsistencies between Google Play and Apple Appstore, there are differences in the "rules" that define what is a valid package-name.
 For example, the "-" character cannot be used for Android, but is valid for iOS.
-And with "_" there are issue when integrating with various Microsoft services (such as Microsoft Single Sign On).
+And with underscore there are issue when integrating with various Microsoft services (such as Microsoft Single Sign On).
-So our tip here is to use package names without "-" or "_", and that's why in the above example we used `djiExample` instead of `dji_example` or `dji-example`.
+So our tip here is to use package names without "-" or underscore, and that's why in the above example we used `djiExample` instead of `dji_example` or `dji-example`.